The First XLEnt Word Processor

-The First XLEnt Word Processor is a floppy disk-based word processor for the Atari 8-bit family published by XLEnt (pronounced "excellent") Software in 1986.
+The First XLEnt Word Processor is a floppy disk-based word processor for Atari 8-bit computers published by XLEnt (pronounced "excellent") Software in 1986 and later by Red Rat Software.
 It was written by David Castell who was a student at the time.
 Though sold by a budget publisher for US$29.95, it was favorably compared with more established competitors.

 Overview

 The First XLEnt Word Processor was released without copy protection in 1986 for $29.95.
 It runs on Atari 8-bit computers with 48 kB of RAM.
 Contemporary word processors for the Atari platform include PaperClip, AtariWriter Plus, and Letter Perfect.

 The word processor includes cut-and-paste block moves of up to one screen, search-and-replace, chaining files, support for a variety of printers including graphics, mail merge, the insertion of graphics into a text document, inserting a text file into another text file, controlling the cursor with a joystick, editing two documents simultaneously, and raw text file export.